-How Your Drain Old Gas From Your Boat's Fuel Tank
+How To Drain Old Gas From Your Boat's Fuel Tank

 Draining old gas from your fuel tank is an important step in boat maintenance, as it helps prolong the life of your tank and keeps the engine running smoothly.
 When it does come time to take your boat out of the water for the season, draining the fuel tank can prevent residue build-up in the off-season.
 But how exactly do you empty your boat’s fuel tank, and is it something you can do yourself?